Firefly Papillon's and Phalene's

 Christine (Chris) and Les Hutchinson

 Hi and welcome to our website.
-We are Chris and Les Hutchinson and we live just outside of Collierville, TN.
-We live on 3 arces so our guys have plenty of room to run and play.
-We are a small show/breeder of only Papillon's.
+We are Chris and Les Hutchinson and we live in Bethpage, TN.
+We live on 2 arces so our guys have plenty of room to run and play.
+We are a small show/breeder of only Papillon's and Phalene's.
 We fell in love with the breed when we got our male Gizmoe in July 2001.
 He brought us so much joy and laughter into our lives we had to spread the joy of having the best pet in the world.

 In 2011 we started to show our Papillon's in AKC conformation and have fallen in love with it.